mbernson/usg-kpn-ftth/README.md

 # Ubiquiti USG with KPN FTTH, IPTV and IPv6
-This repo contains the files you need to succesfully configure the USG with KPN FTTH with IPTV and IPv6 enabled.
+This repo contains the files you need to succesfully configure the USG with KPN FTTH with IPTV and IPv6 enabled with IPSEC VPN.

 Klik [hier](https://coolhva.github.io/usg-kpn-ftth/posts/unifi-security-gateway-kpn-ftth-iptv-ipv6/) voor een Nederlandse handleiding!

-Please **[download a zip file](https://github.com/coolhva/usg-kpn-ftth/archive/master.zip)** with all the files and do not copy and paste the contents because of the UNIX file structure!
+Please **[download a zip file](https://github.com/coolhva/usg-kpn-ftth/archive/vpn.zip)** with all the files and do not copy and paste the contents because of the UNIX file structure!

 1. Place **config.gateway.json** at the unifi controller (*sites/default*) via SCP